ElioHealth

 • a personal dashboard for the participant;

-• a program dashboard for authorized advisors or staff;
+• a role-restricted program dashboard for authorized advisors or staff;

 • program-level reporting using aggregated or anonymized statistics where possible.

-Where participant consent has been provided, authorized advisors may view participant data through role-restricted dashboard views that display platform-generated aliases rather than direct personal identifiers.
+Where participant consent has been provided, authorized advisors may view participant data through role-restricted dashboard views.
+These views are designed to use platform-generated aliases rather than direct personal identifiers.
+A small authorized administration function may separately hold the minimum identity or contact mapping needed for consent management, support, withdrawal, and participant-requested follow-up.

 What ElioHealth does not do